How long will my divorce take? This is one of the most pressing questions for any person contemplating or currently going through a divorce.

 - Court Calendar – California courts have a much longer waiting time due to a backlog of hearings, trials, orders, and final judgments (divorce cases included).
 If a divorce needs more than one trial hearing or can't be resolved outside of court, expect delays.
 This is even more true as we enter 2021 and deal with the ongoing pandemic.
 COVID-19 has impacted courts across the country and has resulted in significant delays for all proceedings, including divorce.
 Dealing with closures, social distancing guidelines, and remote hearings can make a divorce take far longer than it would have prior to the coronavirus.

 - Summary Dissolution – This is a quick and easy way to get a divorce.
 To qualify for a summary dissolution of your marriage, you must meet all the California Courts requirements.
 Although this is the quickest way to get a divorce, it is advised to speak to a family law attorney to help you ensure the ideal solution for you and your family.
 Any divorce, even an amicable one, has issues that should be resolved in the best interests of all involved parties.
 An attorney can help make sure this happens.

 High-net-worth individuals and couples with a considerable amount of assets or debt to divide can also face lengthier divorce processes in California.
 In these cases, business valuation, the sale of real estate, and other factors may affect how long it takes for a divorce to be finalized.
 It's important to be upfront about everything, as hiding assets or income could be used against you in a final property or support judgment.

 Speak to an Attorney Today!

-Whether you're likely to achieve a 6-month or 15-month divorce, our team is prepared to represent your interests.
+Whether you're likely to achieve a fast divorce, a 15-month divorce, or an even longer divorce, our team is prepared to represent your interests.
 Contact us today by calling (888) 251-9618 to review your options with an attorney!